Benefits of Green Tea for Skin

 By scavenging free radicals that are produced from all sorts of skin stress, who knows what the next studied benefit will be.
 I'm a huge fan of adding a really good green tea skin care product to your facial skin care routine,

 In my 30+ years practicing dermatology, I’ve never seen a non-sunscreen skin care product work better than my Green Tea Antioxidant Skin Therapy for helping patients reduce the number of precancerous and cancerous skin growths.
-I’ve documented in in chart note after chart note.
-In fact, it’s how I realized what a game changer green tea was for my cancer patients.
+I’ve documented in chart note after chart note.
+In fact, it’s how I realized what a game changer it was for my cancer patients.
 I had been using it in my practice for rosacea and facial seborrhea and saw these additional benefits.
-This was well before any scientific studies were being done on green tea. - Cynthia Bailey, MD, Dermatologist
+This was well before any scientific studies were being done. - Cynthia Bailey, MD, Dermatologist